nellessen/Tornado-Redis-Chat/README.md

 and missing important features like authenticated websockets, input validation and so on.
 It is intended to show how to build a scalable real-time web application with [Tornado](http://www.tornadoweb.org/).

+## Example
+You can try out a running demo of this application here: [tornado-redis-chat.herokuapp.com](http://tornado-redis-chat.herokuapp.com/)

 ## Requirements and Setup
 First of all you need Redis:
 ```Bash